zainhoda/orbgo/README.md

 # orbgo
-Tableau-like front end for Python Pandas
+Tableau-like front end for Python Pandas (Work In Progress)